emily-lambrou/status_changes_to_qatesting/README.md

 In this workflow you can use comments to send notifications.
 You can tag a specific assignee in order to recieve an email regarding the change of the status to "QA Testing" in order to proceed with the testing.
 Therefore a comment will be added to the issue, tagging a specific assignee.
-This action will trigger an email notification to that assignee.
+This action will trigger an email notification to that assignee and also a label "QA Testing (Status)" will be added in the issue.
-For this workflow, the comment will be directed to the assignee with the username "@tantoniou."
-However, you can modify this to tag any assignee you choose.

 ### Prerequisites